bulutMuhammet/AdCreativeAICase/README.md

 This is not a deep learning algorithm.
 So you may have to change the parameters to get the right result.

 # As technology, python and opencv are used.

+A background can also be generated directly from text using libraries such as DALL·E. I was going to try that too but I didn't have the API key :)